Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces

 The curves $\gamma_{n}$ converge to a point in the Gromov boundary of $\mathcal{C}(Z)$ determined by $\nu$.
 The curves $\alpha_{n}$ converge to the same point.
 To see this, note that fixing a point $p$ in $\mathcal{C}(Z)$, the above bound on the distance of $\gamma_{n}$ and $\alpha_{n}$, and the fact that the distance of $\gamma_{n}$ and $p$ goes to $\infty$ imply that the Gromov product of $\gamma_{n}$ and $\alpha_{n}$ with respect to the point $p$ goes to $\infty$ as $n\to\infty$.
 This implies that their limits determine the same point in the Gromov boundary of $\mathcal{C}(Z)$ (see \cite[$\S$III.H.3]{bhnpc}).
 Then by Theorem \ref{thm : gobdrycc} after possibly passing to a subsequence the projective classes $[\alpha_{n}]$ converge to the projective class of a measured lamination $\mathcal{E}$ supported on $\nu$.
 Now $\alpha_{n}$ is a sequence of distinct Bers curves along $r$, so by Definition \ref{def : endmeaslam}, $\mathcal{E}$ is an ending measured lamination of $r$.
 Then by Definition \ref{def : endlamwp}, $\nu$ is contained in the ending lamination of the ray $r$.
 As was desired. \end{proof}

-Let $(\nu^{-},\nu^{+})$ be a narrow pair, where $Z= S\backslash \{\text{closed leaves of $\nu^{+}$}\}$ is a large subsurface and $\nu'=\nu^{+}\backslash \{\text{closed leaves of $\nu^{+}$}\}$ is a minimal filling lamination on $Z$.
-Let $\rho$ be any infinite hierarchy path between $\nu^{-}$ and $\nu^{+}$ as above.
-Recall that by Theorem \ref{thm : narrowhull} any two such resolution paths fellow travel each other in the pants graph.
-The above lemma provides us with an infinite ray, denoted the ray by $r_{\nu^{\pm}}$, with forward ending lamination contains $\nu$ the minimal component of $\nu^{+}$ that fills a large subsurface.
+Suppose that the pair $(\nu^{-},\nu^{+})$ is a narrow pair.
+Let $\rho$ be any hierarchy path between $\nu^{-}$ and $\nu^{+}$.
+Then Lemma \ref{lem : inftyray} provides us with an infinite ray, denoted by $r_{\nu^{\pm}}$, whose forward ending lamination contains $\nu$ the minimal component of $\nu^{+}$ that fills a large subsurface.
 The following theorem shows that the behavior of $r_{\nu^{\pm}}$ mimics the combinatorial properties of hierarchy paths encoded in the end invariant listed in Theorem \ref{thm : hrpath}. \begin{remark} By Theorem \ref{thm : stability} any two hierarchy paths between a narrow pair $\nu^{-}$ and $\nu^{+}$ fellow-travel.
 This implies that the rays corresponding to them fellow travel in the Teichm\"{u}ller space. \end{remark}